kelvinphoenixhouse/TAG/stories/Stone.md

 ## The Sanctuary

 Inside, the sanctuary felt foreign.
 The warmth and sense of community Angela remembered were gone, replaced by a chilling coldness.
+She shivered as she took in the stark atmosphere—the once welcoming space now felt hostile and foreboding.
+Overcome with unease, Angela silently prayed for her church, asking God to restore its spirit and to protect the mourners from whatever darkness had taken hold.

 The man at the pulpit was unfamiliar—a stranger to Hickory Valley Christian Church and the Tennessee Valley.
 Angela assumed he had been installed at the church sometime after she had stopped attending regularly.
 His demeanor was detached, his voice flat as he read from a prepared script.

 The eulogy was impersonal, devoid of any anecdotes about Rev. Stone’s life or ministry.
 There was no mention of his decades of service or the countless souls he had guided.
 Worse, there was no prayer—no invocation of God’s comfort, no words of salvation.